Outright Purchase is simply getting vehicles by purchase direct from the

 Tax relief for the

 thereby reducing the total costs of outright purchase for cars with higher CO2 emissions compared to leasing, but there are deferrals of tax relief where the CO2 output exceeds 110g/km.

 Disadvantages of Outright Purchase

-The fleet operator is exposed to fluctuations in residual values and maintenance costs, in particular if used vehicle prices drop.
+The purchaser is exposed to fluctuations in residual values and maintenance costs, in particular if used vehicle prices drop.

-The vehicle will appear as a depreciating asset on the balance sheet under accounting
+The vehicle will appear as a depreciating asset on the balance sheet of a business purchaser under accounting

 conventions applying at the date of publication.